Bisphenol A (BPA) Regulations in the United States: An Overview

 Note that disposable products are exempted and that the act requires labeling for certain products that contain BPA.

 In 2011, the state of Connecticut passed a second ban, concerning any thermal paper receipts containing BPA.
-The reason is that thermal paper receipts that contain BPA might pose a danger for unborn children of pregnant cashiers, which are forced to handle a high number of receipts at work.
+The reason is that thermal paper receipts that contain BPA could pose a danger to the unborn children of pregnant cashiers who are forced to handle a high number of receipts at work.

-This regulation prohibits the manufacture, sale, or distribution of BPA-contained empty bottles, cups, or other containers that are designed to be filled with solid food or liquid for consumption by a child under the age of 4.
+This regulation prohibits the manufacture, sale, or distribution of BPA-contained empty bottles, cups, or other containers that are designed to be filled with food, liquid, or beverage for consumption by a child under the age of 3.

-The state of Minnesota prohibits the sales of food contact containers intended to be used by children between 0-3 years old that contain BPA.
+The state of Minnesota prohibits the sale of food contact containers, as well as empty cups or bottles, intended to be used by children between 0–3 years old that contain BPA.

-New York: Bisphenol A-Free Children and Babies Act
+New York — S3296: Bisphenol A-Free Children and Babies Act

 • Pacifiers